writethedocs/www/docs/guide/tools/git_basics.rst

 Delete a Repository
 ===================

-Nothing lasts forever and respositories are no exception.
+Nothing lasts forever and repositories are no exception.
 When you are 100% certain you are finished with a repository you can delete it from GitHub and your computer.
 You cannot undo and there is no recycle bin when you **delete** a GitHub repository.

 Delete a GitHub Repository